mikechen66/keras_frcnn_tf2/README.md

 ## Out of box model to predict

-I have trained a model to predict kitti.
+The original author has trained a model to predict kitti.
 I will update a dropbox link here later.
 Let's see the result of predict:

-## Train New Dataset

-to train a new dataset is also very simple and straight forward.
-Simply convert your detection label file whatever format into this format:

-kitti dataset downloads:
+## kitti dataset downloads:

-kitti website
+kitti website:

 http://www.cvlibs.net/datasets/kitti/eval_object.php